If you are looking for an easy crochet cowl, then this free pattern is the one! It’s made with simple crochet stitches and comes together quickly.

 5.5 mm (I-9)

 My favorite crochet hooks to use in projects like this cowl are the Clover hook shown above and Tulip Etimo hooks!
-I suggest buying one or two of a couple different hook brand to see which you prefer when crocheting.
+I suggest buying one or two of a couple of different hook brands to see which you prefer when crocheting.

 The Stitches for a Cowl